Murder at the Book Group came out December 30, 2014 from Simon & Schuster. I call it a cozy with an edge!

 Founding member Hazel Rose is rounding up suspects.
 Any of her fellow bibliophiles could be the killer.
 And she soon discovers that almost all of them had a motive.
 Even Hazel herself, whose ex-husband married Carlene, could be accused of harboring jealousy.
 The truth is, Carlene wasn’t just hard to read, she was also hard to like—and the scandalous secrets Hazel unearths would make Carlene’s idol, Agatha Christie, turn over in her grave.

-Pre-order your copy of Murder at the Book Group now:
+Order your copy of Murder at the Book Group from these online booksellers:

 Virginia Is for Mysteries is a collection of short stories set in and around the Commonwealth of Virginia.
 All stories are written by Virginia residents with murder in mind.
 Each author is a member of Sisters in Crime, either the Central Virginia chapter or the Mystery by the Sea (Chesapeake) chapter.
 Virginia Is for Mysteries can be compared to Chesapeake Crimes, Fish Tales, Fish Nets, or Best New England Crime Stories.

 Contributing authors are Meredith Cole, Maria Hudgins, Teresa Inge, Maggie King, May Layne, Vivian Lawry, Michael McGowan, Smita Harish Jain, Jayne Ormerod, Yvonne Saxon, Rosemary Shomaker, Fiona Quinn, Linda Thornburg, and Heather Baker Weidner.

 Virginia is for Mysteries II is in the works!

 Here is a synopsis of my story, “A Not So Genteel Murder”:

 A birthday party at Richmond’s historic Kent-Valentine House sets the scene for this tale of betrayal, loss, and the power of family ties.